 Capital gains tax on disposals

-Inheritance tax and estate-related events
+Inheritance tax and trust-related events

 Stamp Duty Land Tax and UK property taxes